IronLanguages/ironpython3/Documentation/upgrading-from-ipy2.md

 Array[UInt32]((1))
 ```

-Another set of Python-hidden methods on `long` in IronPython 2 that not available on `int` in IronPython 3 are conversion methods with names like `ToXxx`.
+Another set of Python-hidden methods on `long` in IronPython 2 that are not available on `int` in IronPython 3 are conversion methods with names like `ToXxx`.
 The recommended way to perform type conversions like those is to use type constructors.
 The exception is the conversion to `BigInteger` itself, for the reasons explained above.

 ```python
 # IronPython 2